qudini/gom/README.md

 }
 ```

-Now, say your `Article` GraphQL type has a `blog: Blog!` field, just annotation one of `ArticleResolver`'s methods with `@com.qudini.gom.FieldResolver` while passing the field name this method will handle:
+Now, say your `Article` GraphQL type has a `blog: Blog!` field, just annotate one of `ArticleResolver`'s methods with `@com.qudini.gom.FieldResolver` while passing the field name this method handles:

 ```java
 @TypeResolver("Article")